MicrosoftDocs/power-platform/power-platform/admin/wp-security-cds.md

 For all non-production environments, you just need to set **AlwaysMoveRecordToOwnerBusinessUnit** to false to use this capability.

 > [!NOTE]
-> If you turn off either the **Record ownership across business units** feature or set the **RecomputeOwnershipAcrossBusinessUnits** setting to false using the [OrgDBOrgSettings tool for Microsoft Dynamics CRM](https://support.microsoft.com/help/2691237/orgdborgsettings-tool-for-microsoft-dynamics-crm), you won't be able to set or update the [Owning Business unit](wp-security-cds.md#owning-business-unit) field, and all records where the [Owning Business unit](wp-security-cds.md#owning-business-unit) field is different from the user owner's Business unit will be updated to the user owner's Business unit.
+> If you turn off either the **Record ownership across business units** feature or set the **RecomputeOwnershipAcrossBusinessUnits** setting to false using the [OrgDBOrgSettings tool for Microsoft Dynamics CRM](https://support.microsoft.com/help/2691237/orgdborgsettings-tool-for-microsoft-dynamics-crm), you won't be able to set or update the [Owning Business unit](wp-security-cds.md#owning-business-unit) field, and all records where the [Owning Business unit](wp-security-cds.md#owning-business-unit) field is different from the owner's business unit will be updated to the owner's business unit.

 ## Teams (including [group teams](manage-group-teams.md))